Xardas0327/Learning2DEngine/Documentations/Learning2DEngine.md

 `LateUpdaterComponent` and they run after the collision checking and not before.
 Furthermore, it also supports the multithreading.
 1. Clear Window to default color: the screen buffer will be cleared.
-1. Render: Those components will be rendered, which are inherited from `RendererComponent`.
+1. Render: Those components will be rendered, which are inherited from `RendererComponent` and their mode is RenderMode::RENDER.
 They are ordered by layer and those object, which use the same renderer and same layer, they can be rendered at the same time.
 If an object has layer with lower number, it will be rendered earlier and in the image, they will be further back.
 Furthermore, the engine can do the Render with MSAA and/or post process effects.
-1. LateRender: It is almost same as the Render, just it does not have MSAA and post process effects and they are inherited from `LateRendererComponent`.
+1. LateRender: It is almost same as the Render, just it does not have MSAA and post process effects and their mode is RenderMode::LATERENDER.
 It is recommand for UI.
 Note: The LateRender run after Render.
-So if a `RendererComponent` has a higher layer number, it will be still rendered before the `LateRendererComponent`.
+So if a Render component has a higher layer number, it will be still rendered before the LateRender component.
 1. Update Window: The `glfwSwapBuffers` will be called on the window.
 1. Destroy Marked GameObjects: When the `GameObject::Destroy` is called, the gameobject will not be destroyed immediately.
 So, every reference pointers will be fine until end of the frame.